venkatavamsi01/eco-match-challenge/README.md

 ### Evaluation Criteria

 - **Accuracy:** How closely does the system’s `matched_product` align with the expected matches in `truth.csv`?
 - **Latency:** What is the average time taken to process each product name?
-Submissions should keep it under 10 seconds per product.
+Submissions should keep response time fast.
 - **Scalability:** Articulate potential bottlenecks and how your solution would scale to millions of products.
 Considering pre-processing, indexing, and memory usage
 - **Code Quality:** Is the code clean, modular, and well-documented?
 - **Documentation:** Does the README clearly explain setup, assumptions, architecture, and enhancement proposals?